espeak-ng/espeak-ng/platforms/windows/espeakedit/ReadMe.txt

 Compiling the espeakedit program.

+You need the "espeakedit" download,

-Copy the source files into directory "src", but not overwrite files: speech.h
+Copy the source files from the "espeakedit" download into directory "src", but do not overwrite files: speech.h
   StdAfx.h